marcbowes/Kcaco/README.md

 `a84aedf9-8cda-13dd-123f-c8572078ea90 RuntimeError: Goodbye, cruel world [(irb) L3]`.
 In case it's not obvious, the output contains a GUID, the class of the error and the filename and linenumber it occured on.
 In a single line ideal for logging.
+Additionally, we serialize the exception to disk (hence the GUID - the filename we save it too) so you can look at it later.

 ## Usage